witold-gawlowski/witold-gawlowski.github.io/index.md

 My name is Witold Gawłowski.

 I am studying the final year of Game Engineering MSc.
-Before moving to London last summer I got Bachelor Degrees from Physics and CS in Krakow, Poland.
+Before moving to London last summer, I got Bachelor Degrees from Physics and CS in Krakow, Poland.

+The games I like include: Shadow of Colossus, Dungeon Keeper, Terraria, Dota and Starcraft but also poker, basketball and ultimate frisbee.